CoEDL/voyages/pracs/3-nlp.md

 ## Sentiment analysis

 Sentiment analysis is used to determine the emotion in language.
 [This Colab](https://colab.research.google.com/drive/17H8bLQSWNdKEikGda2mZaaDHxaMJyHUI?usp=sharing) demonstrates an approach to analysing sentiment using the Natural Language Toolkit (NLTK).

+## Sarcasm detection

+That last practical activity was great.
+Sarcastic or not?
+Try [this Colab](https://colab.research.google.com/drive/1YxytGb1_qGtEM-fGLmkyomp19Co-6pr8?usp=sharing) to train a sarcasm detection model.